pivotal/docs-tap/install.md

     * Dockerhub has the form `repository: "my-dockerhub-user"`
     * Google Cloud Registry has the form `repository: "my-project/supply-chain"`
 - `INGRESS-DOMAIN` is the subdomain for the hostname that you will point at the `tanzu-shared-ingress` service's External IP address
-- `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file from either the included Blank catalog (provided as an additional download named "Blank Tanzu Application Platform GUI Catalog") or a Backstage-compliant catalog you've already built and posted on the Git infrastucture you specified in the Integration section.
+- `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file from either the included Blank catalog (provided as an additional download named "Blank Tanzu Application Platform GUI Catalog") or a Backstage-compliant catalog you've already built and posted on the Git infrastructure you specified in the Integration section.

 To view possible configuration settings for a package, run: